Rule #316: Meatballs are best when they’re stuffed.

 Mozzarella Stuffed Chicken Meatballs

-In a large bowl, combine chicken, Parmesan, Panko, eggs, S&P, oregano, parsley, and red pepper flakes.
+- In a large bowl, combine chicken, Parmesan, Panko breadcrumbs, eggs, salt, pepper, oregano, parsley, and red pepper flakes.
 Using a tablespoon (or tablespoon scoop), scoop out portions of meat and flatten with your hand.
 Place 1 mozzarella ball in the middle of the flattened patty.
 Fold the sides of the meat around the mozzarella so that you completely cover the cheese.
 Add more meat if you need to.
 Repeat the process with the remaining meat, and save any extra mozzarella balls for later.
 Place the formed meatballs on a Pyrex or freezer-friendly dish and chill in the freezer for about 10 minutes, until meatballs are firm.